lpboucher/cerebrum/content/sections/3-Stats.en.md

         stats: [
             {
                 number: "1/5",
-                explanation: "1 in 5 Canadians will personally experience a mental health problem or illness in any given year.",
+                explanation: "<strong>1 in 5 Canadians</strong> will personally experience a mental health problem or illness in any given year.",
                 link: "https://www.mentalhealthcommission.ca/sites/default/files/2016-06/Investing_in_Mental_Health_FINAL_Version_ENG.pdf"
             },
             {
                 number: "#1",
-                explanation: "Depression alone is the leading cause of disability worldwide.",
+                explanation: "Depression alone is the <strong>leading cause of disability worldwide</strong>.",
                 link: "https://www.who.int/news-room/fact-sheets/detail/depression"
             },
             {
                 number: "50%",
-                explanation: "About 50% of the population will have or will have had a mental illness by the age of 40.",
+                explanation: "About <strong>50% of the population</strong> will have or will have had a mental illness by the age of 40.",
                 link: "https://www.mentalhealthcommission.ca/sites/default/files/2016- 06/Investing_in_Mental_Health_FINAL_Version_ENG.pdf"
             }
         ]